Music history of Portugal: Lopes Graça

 Fernando Lopes Graça (1906–1995) was student of Tomás Borba, Luiz de Freitas Branco and Vianna da Motta at the National Conservatory and finished the Superior Course on Composition in 1931.
 He tried to get a position at that institution, but was arrested by political reasons and the place was not conceded to him.

 He taught for some time in the Music Academy in Coimbra and, in 1937, went to Paris at his expenses, where he studied musicology.
 There he composed the first works of his musical maturity (2nd Piano Sonata, Quartet for Violin, Viola, Cello and Piano).
 After coming back to Portugal in 1939, Lopes Graça taught at the Academia de Amadores de Música at Lisbon.
 Of his production, it worth mentioning the numerous harmonizations or adaptations of popular Portuguese songs for choir or soloist, the songs for voice and piano over the poems of the most important Portuguese poets, the numerous political songs, as well as the symphonic music, chamber music and piano music production.
 Lopes Graça undertook, with the Corsican ethnologist Michael Giacometti, a systematic study of Portuguese folk music, which he assimilated and used thoroughly in his musical speech.
 His view from the folklore is far from the regime bucolic or picturesque view, rather strengthening the hard dimensions of rural life.

 The contemporaries of Lopes Graça generally choose a more pacific conservative "neo-classic" style: these were the cases of Armando José Fernandes (1906–1983), Jorge Croner de Vasconcelos (1910–1974), Frederico de Freitas (1902–1980), Joly Braga Santos (1924–1988) and Cláudio Carneyro (1895–1963).

 Contemporary trends

-The coup of April 25th of 1974 restored the democracy in Portugal.
+The coup on 25 April 1974 restored democracy in Portugal.
 The country knew a great development since then, particularly after the adhesion to the European Economic Community (now European Union) in 1986.
 The intellectual and cultural life had particular improvements.
 Music has also benefited from the increasing number of Conservatories and specialized superior schools, in a freedom context, as well as from the generalization of music festivals.
 The role of Foundation Calouste Gulbenkian (founded in 1953) has been of outstanding importance in every aspect of the cultural life, particularly the musical one.